Case of Irishman allegedly murdered in Australia mentioned in court

 The case of three men charged with the murder of a young Irishman in Australia has been mentioned in court.

-Cian English (19) originally from Carlow Town but who was living with his family in the Hawthorne area of Brisbane’s eastern suburbs died after he fell from a balcony at the View Pacific resort in Surfers Paradise.
+Cian English (19), originally from Carlow town but who was living with his family in the Hawthorne area of Brisbane’s eastern suburbs, died after he fell from a balcony at the View Pacific resort in Surfers Paradise over the weekend.

 The men charged with the murder of Mr English had their cases mentioned in court for the first time on Monday.